udaytripurani/Online-Banking-System--Java-EE-Maven-Project/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-We would like to express our gratitude to [OpenAI](https://openai.com) for providing the advanced AI language model that assisted in creating this README.

 ## Contact

-For any questions or inquiries, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact us at [your-email@example.com](mailto:udaytripurani04@gmail.com).

 ---

-Feel free to customize this template with additional information specific to your project and repository.
-Include details about how to set up the development environment, any known issues or troubleshooting tips, and anything else that could be helpful to users and potential contributors.
-Make sure to replace `<repository-url>` with the actual URL of your GitHub repository.